hgezim/tmp-docs/src/docs/how-to-change-recipe-card-labels.md

 ---
-title: Changing recipe card labels
+title: Change recipe card labels
-category: How-to
+category: How To
 chapter: 3
 lesson: 1
 ---